OPS-E2E-PPE/VBA-Docs/api/Word.LetterContent.SenderGender.md

 keywords: vbawd10.chm161546371
 f1_keywords:
 - vbawd10.chm161546371
-ms.prod: word
 api_name:
 - Word.LetterContent.SenderGender
 ms.assetid: 7552cfc2-9387-4b20-38a0-48e153f9e9ff
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # LetterContent.SenderGender property (Word)

 Returns or sets the gender used with the salutation.
 Not used in the U.S. English version of Microsoft Word.
 Read/write **WdSalutationGender**.

 ## Syntax

 _expression_. `SenderGender`

 _expression_ Required.
 A variable that represents a '[LetterContent](Word.LetterContent.md)' object.

 ## Remarks